Key Points:

 4. Repeat and Practice: Practice this command until your dog consistently backs off when you say “leave it.”
 Gradually increase the challenge by placing the treat on the floor or using different items.

-5. Use in Real-Life Scenarios: Once your dog understands the command, practice with real-life temptations like food on the counter or dropped objects on walks.
+5. Use in Real-Life Scenarios: Once your dog understands the command, practice with real-life temptations, such as food on the counter or dropped objects on walks.

 General Tips for Successful Training